alexis-moins/recipe/README.md

   filter   Interactively filter recipes

 Commands:
-  link     Create a link to the recipe script unlink   Remove the link to the recipe script update   Update recipe to the latest version
+  link          Create a link to the recipe script unlink        Remove the link to the recipe script update        Update recipe to the latest version completions   Command line completions

 Options:
   --help, -h